 MA thesis (2015): Sacred Smellscapes: The Olfactory in Contemporary Christian and Muslim Lebanese Communities

-Currently a PhD candidate in the Anthro-History Department at the University of Michigan.
+PhD candidate, Anthro-History Department, University of Michigan.

 Jian Zhang (China)

 MA thesis (2015): Deal with the Supreme, Authoritative Space and Commercial Space in Sung Kaifeng and Renaissance Florence

 MA thesis (2015): The (Un)making of Soviet Kirovabad: Pogroms and the End of the "Friendship of Peoples" in Azerbaijan

 PhD candidate, University of California Berkeley.

 Vedran Sulovsky (Croatia)

 MA thesis (2015): Holy, Roman, Frankish: A Sketch of the Political Iconography of Frederick Barbarossa

 PhD candidate, Cambridge University.